Tiger's Nest in Bhutan

 But, there is a slight problem

 You just cannot take a car and go there.
 There is no cable car either.
 So, you need to trek there for several hours on foot.
-While the trerk is not extremely difficult, it is not easy either.
+While the trek is not extremely difficult, it is not easy either.
 You need to be relatively fit and possess mental strength to reach there.
 Besides, the oxygen gets thinner in the higher altitude and it becomes difficult to do it.

 Can I do the Tiger’s nest trek?